ZaidKindman/laravel-api-boilerplate/README.md

 composer install
 ```

-3. Copy the example environment file and customize it as needed
+3. Copy the example environment file and rename it to .env

 4. Generate the application key: